UPDATE: This online virus scan post was originally published on 16 June 2018 and updated on 14 September 2020.

 Canadian websites are actively under threat from viruses and malware.
 The 2018 CIRA Canadian Internet Security Survey found that 10 percent of small businesses have had their websites brought down by an attack within the past two years.
 And it’s not just Canadian companies that are suffering.
 A recent cyberattack campaign used Canadian companies as unwitting malware relays for a worldwide hacking effort.
 But there is hope.
 Learn how online virus scans and other security tools can minimize your risk.

-If you think your website might already be infected, Express Website Security is the answer.
-It can start cleanup in as little as 30 minutes.
+If you think your website might already be infected, Express Malware Removal is the answer.
+Cleanup begins in as little as 30 minutes.

 Now let’s dig into the basics of viruses and malware, how to spot it online and what steps you can take to keep your website clean.